 AO charges £30 to disconnect your old appliance, but most other retailers include this service in the installation cost of your new machine.

 So AO's charge could add £30 to the total cost of your new freestanding appliance.
-But your total costs could potentially still be less than elsewhere, depending on what combination of services you need.
+However, your total costs could still be lower elsewhere, depending on the specific combination of services you require.

 Overall, it pays to be flexible about timings if you can.
-If you're not able to collect, install or disconnect your washing machine, there's not much you can do other than pay the additional fees, so keep that in mind and factor it in to your total budget.
+If you're unable to collect, install or disconnect your washing machine, there's not much you can do other than pay the additional fees, so keep that in mind and factor it into your total budget.

 Read our guide on how to dispose of your washing machine.
 Plus, get advice on buying and selling second-hand washing machines